openalea-incubator/plantfusion/README.md

         make clean
         ```

-    `make` will compile the fortran part, then run the package installation with pip.
+    Note: `make` will compile the fortran part, then run the package installation with pip.

 5. Installation of WheatFspm